FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

-# What do they want?
+# What about software?

 - current versions built consistently and quickly
 - software and version accounting for all jobs
-- reliable citation sources -> re-producibility
+- reliable citation sources and re-producibility

 ---